yaegashi/ansible-role-blockinfile/CONTRIBUTING.md

-# Hacking blockinfile role/module
+# Contributing to blockinfile role/module

+If you're going to contribute and make a pull request in the GitHub project, please consider including some tests for features/fixes you want to add in the PR.

-## Module testing infrastructure
+# Module testing infrastructure

 Run `bash run.sh` in tests dir.
 It copies fixtures dir to testing (working) dir,